SinimaWath/tt-truncate/README.md

 | title      | string | Shown on hover                                                                            |
 | tailLength | number | Length of tail                                                                            |
 | className  | string | Class name applied to text                                                                |

+## Browser Compatability

+The package works in browsers where flex-box is supported.